Owner Managed Business

 • It applies to eligible construction costs incurred on or after 29 October 2018.

-• There are no balancing adjustments on sale; the 33 or 50 year write off will continue as ownership changes.
+• You don’t need balancing adjustments on sale of the assets as the 33 or 50 year write off will continue as ownership changes.

 • In a trade, profession, vocation, UK or overseas property business that is an “ordinary” business (not a furnished holiday let business) or